 But the normalcy came with another hurdle for the team.

 Because of the hurricane, cancellations and stadium damage, the Bobcats would not be able to play a home game until the last week of October – week eight of the Texas high school schedule.

 Most of the season would be played on the road.

 Refugians’ dedication to high school football is well-founded.

-The team has won two state championships since 2011, has a record of 141-13 under Coach Herring, and they started the season ranked number one in the Texas Associated Press rankings.
+The team has won two state championships since 2011, has a record of 141-13 under Coach Herring, and started the season ranked No. 1 in the Texas Associated Press rankings among 2A teams.

 For Herring, the program’s consistency is a point of pride.

 “For 10 years in a row, we’ve never been less than the quarterfinals.
 That’s four rounds deep,” he says.
 “That’s December football, 10 years in a row.”

 Odds are pretty good that if your team plays Refugio, it’ll get beaten – by a lot.
 Herring’s team was the subject of a 2011 ESPN Outside the Lines report that highlighted their ability to light up a scoreboard.
 Herring argues that by resting his starters after halftime in a lopsided game, they would be de-conditioned and, possibly, lose in the playoffs against better competition.

 During that 2011 season, Herring started playing his starters through at least three quarters in those blowouts, and they won the state title.